Mircho/tanksensor/README.md

 ### Pressure measurement

 Provided that the pressure sensor can output from 0.5V to 4.5V for 0 to 5 psi [0 to 0.34 atm] and the maximum water column can be 0.5m e.g. 0.05atm of static pressure  (1 atm for every 10m of water) output of the sensor can not overshoot the maximum 3.3 V value for the ADC input. .
-When overflow occurs dynamic pressure will raise the readings but empirically established that will not overshoot
+When overflow occurs dynamic pressure will raise the readings but empirically established that will not overshoot.

+Not much is provided for hardware filtering thus oversampling and exponential moving averaging is applied to stabilize readings.

 ## Reporting
 ### Reporting channels